When to Start Music Lessons:

 Ages 5 and Up

-For children ages 5 and up, sometimes the best way to begin their musical path is to have them take some type of group piano or group violin lesson with other children their age.
+For children ages 5 and up, when to start music lessons often includes some type of group piano or group violin lesson with other children their age.
 If the teacher is creative, he or she will integrate activities such as music games and crafts into the curriculum.
 You can also begin to consider private individual instruction.
 Piano/keyboard lessons are sometimes easiest for children ages 5, 6, and even older.
 One year of instruction on the piano or keyboard provides a great foundation as children learn basic music theory concepts such as the music alphabet, what a quarter note, half note, whole note is, what the music staff does, and the location of the keys on the keyboard.
 In addition, they learn fun kids songs like “Mary Had a Little Lamb” and “Twinkle, Twinkle Little Star.”
 If piano isn’t their thing, the violin can provide a great foundation for children to start their lesson path.

 Ages 7 and Up